The conformally invariant symmetric traceless field: a conformal field strength and a conformally invariant gauge fixing equation over (A)dS$_4$: The field strength

 Finally, one can consider a scalar field $\varphi$ and a pure gauge field obtained from that scalar $A = \STG^s(\varphi)$.
-Since eq.~\eqref{eq.alternat1} has solutions determined up to a scalar $\STG^n(\varphi)$ is a solution whatever the rank is and the identity \eqref{ID.FS5} reads as
+Since Eq.~\eqref{eq.alternat1} has solutions determined up to a scalar $\STG^n(\varphi)$ is a solution whatever the rank is and Eq.~\eqref{ID.FS5} reads as